MAYVILLE, N.D. - The next president of Mayville State University now serves as associate provost at Murray State University in Kentucky.

 Brian Van Horn was selected Wednesday, March 28, by the State Board of Higher Education to serve as Mayville State's 17th president, starting no later than July.

-Van Horn told board members that he will work to boost enrollment, which he said he’s done at Murray State University, where enrollment increased with his involvement by 54 percent over the last decade.
+Van Horn told board members that he will work to boost enrollment, which he said he's done at Murray State University, where enrollment increased with his involvement by 54 percent during the past decade.

-Also at Murray State, Van Horn has had to cope with budget cuts and worked to increase efficiencies – a skill likely to come in handy given North Dakota’s ongoing budget struggles.
+Also at Murray State, Van Horn has had to cope with budget cuts, and he worked to increase efficiencies - a skill likely to come in handy given North Dakota's ongoing budget struggles.

 Van Horn, one of three finalists interviewed for the position, will have a salary of $199,500.
 He succeeds Gary Hagen, who will retire this summer after serving more than four decades at the university.